|

 all round the region.
 For a pretty modest fee the tour organizers, the CAN-AM

-Wheelers, arrange stopping
+Wheelers, arranged stopping

 places for each evening (with low cost meals laid on by the local charity organizations),